Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: A new construction of higher dimensional differential codes

-\begin{remark} Note that if $\mathcal{P} = \cap_l D_l$ and the divisors in $\mathcal{D}$ intersect transversally at every point of $\mathcal P$, any constant function is (strictly) $(\mathcal{D}, \mathcal{P})$-rectifying and the above construction of rectified differential codes coincides with the construction in \cite{massman} and \cite{alain}.
-This is always the case when $X$ is a curve, where we recover Goppa's construction. \end{remark}
+\begin{remark} Note that if $\mathcal{P} = \cap_l D_l$ and the divisors in $\mathcal{D}$ intersect transversally at every point of $\mathcal P$, any non-zero constant function is (strictly) $(\mathcal{D}, \mathcal{P})$-rectifying and the above construction of rectified differential codes coincides with the construction in \cite{massman}, \cite{alain}, and (\ref{eqn:naiveconst}).
+This is always the case when $X$ is a curve, whereby we recover Goppa's construction. \end{remark}